 There are three common SSO configurations: local, portal, and circle of trust.
 Which configuration is employed depends entirely on where and how SSO is being used.

-- The circle of trust configuration is ideal for a scenario in which one company/service provider offers multiple products.
+- The circle of trust configuration is ideal for a scenario where one company/service provider offers multiple products.
 Using the circle of trust configuration, a user can be verified and authorized to access all connected (in the circle of trust) products with one set of user credentials (i.e. a username and password or a token).
 This SSO configuration should be familiar to anyone working with Microsoft or SAP software products.
 One login grants access to various different software products.
 However, this same configuration is also used for many social logins.
 For example, logging in to Google gives you access to YouTube, Gmail, and the Google Office Suite.

 The Pros and Cons of SSO